zxmiked/wos-forum-scraper/README.md

     make install

-And to kick off the scraper, and archive the entire forum:
+To create an initial archive of the forum:

-    make load
+    make archive

-Then when you want to make incremental archives of updated threads:
+Then when you want to make incremental update of the archive:

     make update

+The initial archiving of the forum will take about 3 days to complete, and need about 1Gb of disk space.
+The subsequent updates depends on the amount of posting activity since the last update/archive was done.

 ----